willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/nodebots-e-microcontroladores.md

 ...
 ```

-The board object has a .on () method, which is commonly used in Javascript applications for creating event handlers.
+The board object has a `.on()` method, which is commonly used in Javascript applications for creating event handlers.
 This method accepts 2 parameters:

 - Name of the event;
 - function to be executed when the event is triggered;

-In this example we will call this method with the `ready` option, which verifies when the code is already accessing the physical card used.
+In this example, we will call this method with the `ready` option, which verifies when the code is already accessing the physical card used.

 ```javascript
 ...